Liverpool's win changes the mood but for how long?

 However, after a heavy defeat by Napoli in their opening Champions League game, three successive wins has left them on the verge of progressing to the knockout stages for the sixth successive season - including Wednesday's thrashing of Rangers.

-They went into the half-time break level at 1-1 against Rangers at Ibrox, but strolled off at full-time with a 7-1 win under their belts, including a six-minute hat-trick for Mohamed Salah.
+They went into the half-time break level at 1-1 against Rangers at Ibrox, but strolled off at full-time with a 7-1 win under their belts, including a six-minute hat-trick for substitute Mohamed Salah.

 Former England defender Jonathan Woodgate called their performance "Champions League dynamite" on BBC Radio 5 Live.